Skip to main content

 APR / APYCost or return, relative to all other parameters

 Together, these parameters determine an offer’s attractiveness.
 Matching occurs when the terms align with current market demand.
-Offers expire after 24 hours (lend) or 1-7 days (borrow).
-Expired offers can be renewed without recreating them.
-If market conditions change, you can also create a new offer with updated terms.
+If market conditions change, you can renew an expired offer (with the option to adjust LTV) or create a new one with updated terms.

 Accepting an Offer

-When you accept an offer, the loan starts immediately and the 3-day duration begins.
+When you accept an offer, the loan starts immediately and the loan duration begins.

 • Lenders accepting a borrow offer: USDC is transferred to the escrow automatically if needed, then to the borrower.